clay/claycli/README.md

 * `stdin` (pipe to `clay import` from another cli tool, such as a 3rd party importer)
 * `-s, --site <site>` a Clay site
 * `-f, --file <path>` a YAML/JSON file (or directory of files)
-* `-c, --component <uri>` a specific component instance url
+* `-c, --component <uri>` a specific component url
 * `--page <uri or url>` a specific page url

-If you specify a specific component instance or page url, `claycli` will import that item _and its children_.
-You can specify the site to import into with the same syntax as the `--site` option, e.g. alias, url, or uri.
+You can specify the site to import into with the same syntax as the `--site` option, e.g. alias or url.
 If you don't specify a site to import into, it'll use the `CLAY_DEFAULT_SITE` environment variable.

-* `-n, --dry-run` will tell you the total number of components, pages, uris, and lists that will be imported
-* normally, it will warn you when it encounters things that already exist (components, pages, uris, and lists, but not users)
-* `--force` will suppress those warnings and overwrite data without pausing
-* `-u, --users` will import users as well as other site data.
-If you're importing from a "users" bootstrap file, make sure to specify this!
-* `-l, --limit <number>` will limit a site import to the specified number of most recent pages
+If you don't specify a `--key` to use, it'll use the `CLAY_DEFAULT_KEY` environment variable.

+When importing a `--site`, it will iterate through the most recently updated pages, importing each one.
+You can specify a `--limit` (defaults to 100) and `--offset` to import older or newer pages, or specity a `--query` pointing to a JSON/YAML file with an elasticsearch query.
+This query will be run against the built-in `pages` index in amphora.

+By default, importing a site will import the latest pages and publish them if necessary.
+If you add the `--lists` option, it will import the `new-pages` list (and the pages specified therein) and any other lists on the origin site.
+If you add the `--users` option, it will import users.

+If you specify a specific component or page url, `claycli` will import that item _and its child components_.
+It will not automatically publish an individually-imported page.

+Importing from file(s) will import everything in those files, including lists, uris, users, components, and pages.

+_Note that importing data may overwrite data on the site you're importing into!_

 ```
 my-wordpress-to-clay-exporter | clay import # pipe from an importer to your CLAY_DEFAULT_SITE

-clay import -s my-prod-site my-local-site # import from production to a local dev environment
+clay import -s my-prod-site my-local-site # import 100 latest pages from production to a local dev environment

 clay import -s stg.domain.com qa.domain.com -k qa # import from staging server to qa, providing the apikey for the qa server

 clay import -f path/to/bootstraps/ my-local-site # import from a directory of yaml files

-clay import -f ~/users.yaml qa.domain.com/my-site -u -k qa # import users from a file into a qa server
+clay import -f ~/users.yaml qa.domain.com/my-site -k qa # import users from a file into a qa server

 clay import -c domain.com/components/article/instances/a8d6s # only import this specific article into your CLAY_DEFAULT_SITE

-clay import --page domain.com/2017-some-slug.html # import a specific page (via public url) into your CLAY_DEFAULT_SITE

 clay import --page domain.com/pages/g7d6f8 qa -k qa # import a specific page (via page uri) into a qa server

-clay import -s my-site -l 10 my-local-site # import the latest 10 pages into a local dev environment
+clay import -s my-site -l 10 -o 100 my-local-site # import the latest 10 pages (offset by 100) into a local dev environment

+clay import -s my-site -l 0 -u other-site # import only users (no pages, components, or lists)
 ```

 ## Export